-How Nonprofits Benefit From Budgeting
+How Nonprofits Benefit From Effective Budgeting

-Creating and managing a successful budget helps nonprofits:
+On a more specific level, creating and managing a successful budget helps nonprofits:

 - Release reports showing donors and board members how money was used to reach mission-critical goals